nickrchambers/randomtypes/README.md

 <h3>Running programs</h3>
 Programs can be run by executing ./lang &lt;src.nwl, if the program is in src.nwl.
 There are a few example programs in the repo.

+<h3>Coding style</h3>
+When multiple variables of certain types are needed, it seems tempting to use the above device separately for each variable.
+This is considered poor style as it adds to code bloat and unmaintainability.
+Instead, it is preferred to try to fix all variables' types at once.
+The difference is shown in fibonnaci.nwl and fibrecursive.nwl. fibrecursive.nwl also uses recursion, but the drastic difference in code size comes mainly from the use of good Nowl style.